 |Hoop||A circular shaped support for potted pothos to start climbing|

 Each climbing medium will have a slightly different effect on the plant.

-Using moss poles encourages enormous leaf growth, which other types of support may fail to provide.
+Moss poles encourage enormous leaf growth, which other support may fail to provide.

-On the other hand, staked Pothos to the wall may look leggy due to limited support.
+On the other hand, Pothos staked by the wall may look leggy due to limited support.

 How to Make Pothos Climb the Pole?

-A Moss pole, also known as a moss stick, bamboo stake, climbing pole, or moss totem, provides vertical support and a growing medium for the plant.
+A moss pole or a moss stick, bamboo stake, climbing pole, or moss totem provides vertical support and a growing medium for the plant.

 Moreover, Pothos trained to climb using the moss pole also exhibits larger leaves.